-Quality time is devoted to talking to children about what has happened and exploring ways to repair and restore the situation for all involved.
-During this time, we aim to teach and remind children about the skills they need to use on future occasions, which will help them maintain valued behaviour and avoid further problems.
-Where possible, a restorative approach will be used to support the child in understanding the impact their behaviour has on themselves and others.
-Children should be helped to understand why their behaviour is unacceptable and what its impact is on other people.
+Quality time is devoted to talk to children about what has happened and to explore ways to repair and restore the situation for all involved.
+During this time, we aim to teach and remind children about the skills they need to use on future occasions, which will help to maintain pro-social behaviour and avoid further problems.
+Where possible a restorative approach will be used to support the child in understanding the impact their behaviour has on themselves and others.
+Children should be helped to understand why their behaviour is not acceptable and the impact it has on other people.
 If the adult feels this is warranted, the child/ren who has been affected by the behaviour will be supported to talk to the instigator about the impact of their actions and how this made the affected child/ren feel.
-In a supportive environment, restorative conversations are a powerful tool for making children feel listened to and for making the instigator think about the impact of their actions.
+In a supportive environment restorative conversations are a powerful tool for making children feel listened to and for making the instigator think about the impact of their actions.

-"I'm sorry is just a statement.
+I'm sorry is just a statement.

 I won't do it again is just a promise.

-I will make it up to you/make right is responsibility."
-Mark Finnis
+I will make it up to you/make right is responsibility.